dmarkham/nsq_testing/README.md

     Both were using 1 persistant connection.
     HTTP: had to move ~ 30% more data
     HTTP:  was about 4 times slower
+    I'm convenced some of the slowdown is the byte size difference between the two.
+    The rest is the overhead of building and parsing HTTP.